-RFPs allow vendors to identify your desired services, your expectations and your project goals.
+RFPs in marketing allow vendors to identify your desired services, your expectations and your project goals.
 Always request the following information in your marketing RFPs:

-Company Overview: Help vendors understand your organization by giving them a glimpse of who you are by providing what, who, where and when.
+Company Overview: Help vendors understand your organization by giving them a glimpse of your organization by providing the who, what, when and where.
 This brief synopsis will give vendors some useful information before they embark on the proposal writing process.

 Project Overview or Statement of Work: This is a concise and detailed explanation of your organization’s expectations and goals.
 Be sure to mention exactly what services you need.
 There is no such thing as too much detail in this section.

 Budget: This is useful so vendors can tailor their response based on your outlined budget.
 It will also help match you with an appropriate partner firm that commonly handles projects of your size.